huggingface/transformers/docs/source/en/model_doc/mbart.md

 sequence-to-sequence model by denoising full texts in multiple languages, while previous approaches have focused only on the encoder, decoder, or reconstructing parts of the text.

 This model was contributed by [valhalla](https://huggingface.co/valhalla).
-The Authors' code can be found [here](https://github.com/pytorch/fairseq/tree/master/examples/mbart)
+The Authors' code can be found [here](https://github.com/pytorch/fairseq/tree/master/examples/mbart).
+The MBartForCausalLM can now also be loaded in Tensorflow, contributed by [FrancescOpinto](https://huggingface.co/FrancescOpinto)

 ### Training of MBart